 A Visual Review of Fuel Purchases

-Once the retail price and the fleet’s unique net price is determined, the swipe is scored.
+- Once the retail price and the fleet’s unique net price are determined, the swipe is scored.

 “Comdata introduced real-time fuel management to the fleet industry in 1981 and again revolutionized the industry with the one-card solution in 2000,” Morgan said.
 “With FleetAdvance, we are once again setting a new standard for successful fuel transactions in the transportation industry.”